BariscanBozkurt/Polytope-Identifiability/README.md

 -> Platform Info : "OS: Linux (x86_64-pc-linux-gnu) CPU: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz"

 # SageMath Environment Usage

 ######################################################################

-ALTERNATIVE 1 - USING WINDOWS SUBSYSTEM FOR LINUX (wsl) IN WINDOWS 10/11
+USING WINDOWS SUBSYSTEM FOR LINUX (wsl) IN WINDOWS 10/11

 STEP1 : Download Ubuntu 18.04 LTS from Microsoft Store.
 We will call this app as wsl from now on.